Are Drones Allowed In National Parks 2023? What Happens If You Fly a Drone In There?

 Can you fly a drone in Yosemite?

-Even in these cases, drones can only be used with the permission of the park superintendent and only under specific guidelines and national forest drone rules.
+Even in these situations, drones can only be used with permission from the park manager and by following certain rules and standards.

 Are there any Yellowstone drones?

-If you are referring to drones that are specifically used in Yellowstone National Park for research or surveillance purposes, then the answer is yes.
-Yellowstone National Park does use drones for scientific research and management purposes, such as monitoring wildlife and conducting research on geological features.
+If you mean the drones that are used to do study or keep an eye on things in Yellowstone National Park, then the answer is yes.
+Yellowstone National Park does use drones for science studies and park management.
+For example, they are used to keep an eye on wildlife and study geological features.

 Read more: